 This Report is neither an offer to sell, nor a solicitation of an offer to buy, interests in the Master Fund or an interest in any Investment Fund in which the Master Fund invests.
 The Master Fund is a "master fund" designed as an investment vehicle for certain "feeder" funds (each, a "Feeder Fund").
-Grosvenor Capital Management, L.P. ("GCMLP") serves as investment adviser of the Master Fund.
+GCM Grosvenor L.P. ("Grosvenor") serves as investment adviser of the Master Fund.
 This Report is neither an offer to sell, nor a solicitation of an offer to buy, shares ("Shares") of any Feeder Fund.
 An offer to sell, or a solicitation of an offer to buy, Shares of any Feeder Fund, if made, must be preceded or accompanied by such Feeder Fund's current prospectus (which, among other things, discusses certain risks and other special considerations associated with an investment in such Feeder Fund).
 Each prospective investor should consult its own attorney, business advisor and tax advisor for legal, business, tax and related matters concerning an investment in a Feeder Fund.

-This report may contain exposure information that GCMLP has estimated on a "look through" basis based upon: (i) the most recent, but not necessarily current, exposure information provided by Investment Managers, or (ii) a GCMLP estimate, which is inherently imprecise.
-GCMLP employs certain conventions and methodologies in providing this report that may differ from those used by other investment managers.
+This report may contain exposure information that Grosvenor has estimated on a "look through" basis based upon: (i) the most recent, but not necessarily current, exposure information provided by Investment Managers, or (ii) a Grosvenor estimate, which is inherently imprecise.
+Grosvenor employs certain conventions and methodologies in providing this report that may differ from those used by other investment managers.
 This report does not make any recommendations regarding specific securities, investment strategies, industries or sectors.
-To the extent this report contains "forward-looking" statements, including within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, such statements represent GCMLP's good-faith expectations concerning future actions, events or conditions, and can never be viewed as indications of whether particular actions, events or conditions will occur.
-Accordingly, there are or will be important factors that could cause actual outcomes or results to differ materially from those indicated in this report.
+To the extent this report contains "forward-looking" statements, including within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, such statements represent Grosvenor's good-faith expectations concerning future actions, events or conditions, and can never be viewed as indications of whether particular to differ materially from those indicated in this report.
 All expressions of opinion are subject to change without notice in reaction to shifting market, economic or other conditions.
-GCMLP does not give any assurance that it will achieve any of its expectations.
-GCMLP undertakes no obligation to publicly update or review any forward-looking statements, whether as a result of new information, future developments or otherwise, except as required by applicable law.
+Grosvenor does not give any assurance that it will achieve any of its expectations.
+Grosvenor undertakes no obligation to publicly update or review any forward-looking statements, whether as a result of new information, future developments or otherwise, except as required by applicable law.